A Night in Tokyo

 The fashion show followed and featured the designers in the Chicago Fashion Incubator’s (CFI) program at Macy’s on State Street.
 The designs ranged from hip, edgy, fresh ready-to-wear, cocktail attire, elegant evening and bridal gowns.
 CFI’s Design Director is Andrea Reynders and designers in this year’s program are: Agnes Hamerlik, Olivia Hwang, Lagi Nadeau, Katelyn Pankoke, Shelby Steiner and Takako Yamanaka.
 The six emerging Chicago-based Designers In Residence are given the resources, business acumen, and mentoring to launch their careers in fashion.

-The strategic partnerships for the event were Chicago Fashion Incubator, Luminarts Cultural Foundation at the Union League Club of Chicago, ULCC Younger Member’s Group, Lyric Opera Young Professionals Group, Japan America Society of Chicago Young Professionals Committee, Japanese Chamber of Commerce and Industry of Chicago and the Consulate General of Japan in Chicago.
+The strategic partnerships for the A Night in Tokyo were Chicago Fashion Incubator, Luminarts Cultural Foundation at the Union League Club of Chicago, ULCC Younger Member’s Group, Lyric Opera Young Professionals Group, Japan America Society of Chicago Young Professionals Committee, Japanese Chamber of Commerce and Industry of Chicago and the Consulate General of Japan in Chicago.
 All of the partners contributed to the night’s mission of presenting various artistic aspects of the Japanese culture.
 Notable guests from the City of Chicago’s Department of Cultural Affairs and Special Events included Ann Hickey, Director of Program Development and Tonya Gross, Program Director of the Creative Industries Division.

 Photography Credit: Neal Augustin